 The New Yorker -- Science and Tech

 The venerable magazine's long, readable articles on health, technology, and medicine.
+The New Yorker now has a four article paywayll.
+You can read unlimited articles via Academic Search Complete.

 Yes, medical writers and broadcasters have pages and blogs.
 Here are several of them.
 Technically, these are personal sites, but they bask in the credible glow of their creators' reputations.